 Finding the Best Places to Retire Since 2006!

-Overview: Platted in 1883, old fashioned Floral City was once the center of Florida's phosphate mining industry and today is a quiet, country place.
+Platted in 1883, old fashioned Floral City was once the center of Florida's phosphate mining industry and today is an unpretentious, country place.
 It is about 70 miles north of Tampa in the northwestern part of the state and has a nice reputation.

 The town rests on the edge of the Tsala Apopka Chain of Lakes, a 9,000-plus acre chain with marshes, cypresses, open water pools, and bountiful wildlife.
 Bradley Lake has a boat launch with lake access.
 Giant old oaks shade the main street, and elegant old lime rock houses survive in the historic district.
 A relatively new town center and a new library are points of pride, and businesses include antique stores, motorcycle shops, bike shops, a garden center and a fresh produce stand (and a farmers' market).
 The Florida Artists Gallery has classes, lectures, and a cafe.
 Floral City is the mid-point of the Withlacoochee State Trail and celebrates trail riders with an annual Bikes and BBQ Cookoff.

 Neighborhoods are rural, and many homes are manufactured or modest ranch ramblers.
 Tarawood is a 55+ community with single family homes.

 Cost of Living: 24% below the national average